ignacio-chiazzo/ruby-minitest-analyzer/README.md

-# Minitest Ruby redundant tests Analyzer

-Ruby Minitests analyzer detects tests that are running multiple times.
-In some cases, we want them to run them twice, but most of the times we don't.
+Ruby Minitests analyzer detects tests that run multiple times.
+In some cases, we want them to run them twice, but most of the time, we don't.

 ### Example
 See the following case.